GenericMappingTools/gmt/doc/rst/source/grdcut.rst

 **-D**
-    A "dry run": Simply report the region and increment of what would be the extracted grid.
-Useful when using **-R -J** with or without unknown grid resolution for a remote data set.
+    A "dry run": Simply report the region and increment of what would be the extracted grid given the selected options.
 No grid is created (**-G** is disallowed) and instead we write a single data record with *west east south north xinc yinc* to standard output.
+The increments will reflect the input grid unless it is a remote gridded data set without implied resolution.
+Append **+t** to instead receive the information as the string -Rwest/east/south/north -Ixinc/yinc.

 .. _-F: